 The repeated recommendations you receive then become one of three factors, along with authority and your common sense, that you use to guide your decision making.
-The result does not guarantee success, but it does mean that the path you choose is much more likely to feel grounded in a way that is not based on rationalization, hope, belief, fear, authority, emotional predisposition or wishful thinking.
+The result is a multi-perspectival approach to decision-making that enhances your objectivity.
+Such an approach does not guarantee success, but it does mean that the path you choose is much more likely to feel grounded in a way that is not based on rationalization, hope, belief, fear, authority, emotional predisposition or wishful thinking.

 Because these priorities are directional, they serve as a type of compass.
 Because they are not subjective creations but belong to contexts that include but transcend your own they are not “inner.”
 Instead, IDL speaks to them as belonging to life and expressions of a “life compass.”
 However, this life compass is not a “thing,” nor is it the Truth.
 It invites questioning, challenging and disagreement.